1. Terracotta Army, Xi'an: Attraction Embodies the Dynasty Set Stage for Silk Road

 - Distance from Kashgar city center: Approximately 1 mile (1.6 km)

 So it is a fascinating attraction for travelers seeking to experience the essence of Silk Road Heritage in Xinjiang.
-Best thing about this Silk Road Highlight is that unlike the Jiaohe Ancient City where there's only relics and ruins left, the Kashgar Old City is still thriving.
+Best thing about this Silk Road Highlight is that unlike the Jiaohe Ancient City where there's only relics and ruins left, the Kashgar Old City is still thriving with Top Things to Do in Kashgar.

 Visit this long-lasting Silk Road Hub, wander its winding streets, experiencing a blend of ancient traditions and modern life, complete with lively bazaars and vibrant markets that echo the bustling trade of centuries past.